 In the orchestral suite Ouvertüre des nations anciens et modernes, Georg Philippe Telemann – an astonishingly prolific and versatile composer – demonstrated the contrasts between contemporary and past styles of music in the ‘German’, ‘Swedish’ and ‘Danish’ idioms.
 Telemann’s approach to his des nations anciens et modernes illustrates his unique ability to educate and entertain the listener, with music that has a keen awareness of national style and musical history.
 When writing programme notes about music ancient or modern, I try a similar approach, combining biographical and historical insight with a thorough examination of musical style and structure.

 As a performing musician I approach writing about music from a practical as well as an academic perspective; orchestral and chamber music experience means that I can write about repertoire from the ‘inside’.
-A thorough understanding of the intricacies of the score and the affective qualities of these details are always central in my notes.
+An understanding of the intricacies of the score and the affective qualities of these details are always central in my notes.

 Sample Programme Note